Know All About Ground Cover Plants

 Japanese spurge has beautiful, glossy green leaves along with small white flowers that you can see in spring.
 It will spread swiftly from a dense carpet in shady areas.
 It requires moisture.
 The great thing about Japanese spurge is that it stays compact, so you do not have to struggle to keep it under control.

-This plant is also known as pink or creeping phlox; it is a North American plant that grows exponentially in eastern and Central US using this ground cover plant.
+This plant is also known as pink or creeping phlox; it is a North American plant that grows exponentially in the eastern and Central US using this ground cover plant.

 Moss Phlox is a bit taller than other ground covers.
 It can reach a height of up to 6-inches tall.
 The eye-catching feature of this plant is that it resists soil erosion, drought, deer, and air pollution if you have an area with erosion issues.
 For erosion control, there are not many ground covers that are better than this one.